 A related question you might be interested in learning about is why chocolate mousse gets grainy and how to prevent it.
 And for ease of browsing, you can find all my Fundamental Friday posts in one place.
 Thanks for being here!

 Why Does Ganache Break?

 - Make sure the chocolate is chopped into wee pieces.
-Chocolate chip size works.
-So does grated chocolatge.
 The smaller the pieces, the more quickly it will emulsify and the less chance you have of things going awry.
-One of my favorite ways to get small pieces and extremely small pieces is to cut the chocolate with a serrated knife.
+A box grater will make short work of it.
+And one of my favorite ways to get small pieces and extremely small pieces is to cut the chocolate with a serrated knife.

 - Heat the cream to boiling and then pour it into a bowl before whisking in the chocolate.
 I learned, and many of you maybe learned, to make a ganache by pouring hot cream over chocolate, but unless you dump the cream in all at once, you can run into a seizing problem at the beginning with just a tiny bit of liquid introduced to a large amount of chocolate.
 It’s a safer bet to stir the chocolate into the cream a bit at a time.
 Leaving the cream in the pot and then dumping in the chocolate is also a bad idea because some of the chocolate could burn when it hits the still-ridiculously-hot bottom of the pan.
 Hence the bowl.

 - Have your chocolate at warm room temperature if you possibly can.
 If for some reason you store your chocolate in the freezer or the fridge (why are you doing that?!) let it come up to room temp before making ganache.
 I’m not certain that anything awful would happen, but it’s not nice to shock our ingredients.